MicrosoftDocs/biztalk-docs/his/db2oledbv/protection1.md

 ---
-description: "Learn more about: Protection"
+description: "Learn about the supported standards for IBM DB2 protection, including encryption standards and configuring for protection."
 title: "Protection1 | Microsoft Docs"
 ms.custom: ""
 ms.date: "11/30/2017"